Big Daddy (1999 film): Plot

-In New York City, Sonny Koufax is a 32-year-old slacker and law school graduate who has not taken the bar exam, works one day a week as a toll booth attendant, has his food delivered by his friend Nazo, and lives off a $200,000 compensation from a minor accident.
-His girlfriend Vanessa threatens to break up with him unless he takes more responsibility.
+In New York City, Sonny Koufax is a 32-year-old slacker who graduated from law school but never took the bar exam.
+He works only one day a week as a toll booth attendant and lives comfortably off a $200,000 (Note: Around $395,000 in 2026) settlement from a minor accident.
+Lacking ambition and responsibility, Sonny spends his days lounging around, much to the frustration of his girlfriend Vanessa, who threatens to break up with him unless he grows up and changes his ways.

-Sonny's roommate Kevin Gerrity proposes to his podiatrist girlfriend Corinne before he leaves for China to work on a case for his law firm and she accepts.
-She vehemently dislikes Sonny because he constantly teases her about her former job at Hooters to put herself through podiatry school.
+Sonny's roommate Kevin Gerrity, a successful lawyer, proposes to his girlfriend Corinne, a podiatrist, before leaving for China on a work assignment.
+Corinne accepts but openly dislikes Sonny, largely because he constantly mocks her former job at Hooters, which she worked while paying her way through school.

-The next day, Sonny wakes up to find Julian "Frankenstein" McGrath, a five-year-old from Buffalo, New York left at their apartment.
-A note states that his mother Jan is no longer able to care for him after falling ill and that Kevin is his biological father.
-Sonny contacts Kevin, who is puzzled by the news.
+The next morning, Sonny wakes up to find a five-year-old boy named Julian McGrath abandoned at the apartment.
+A note explains that Julian's mother Jan can no longer care for him due to illness and claims that Kevin is Julian's biological father.
+Sonny contacts Kevin, who is shocked and confused by the news.
+Despite having no parenting experience, Sonny promises to take care of Julian until Kevin returns from China.

-Despite his selfishness and lack of parenting skills, Sonny assures him that he will take care of Julian until Kevin returns from China.
-To win Vanessa back, he introduces her to Julian.
-However, Sonny discovers that she is now dating Sid, whom—despite being much older than her—she reveres as more motivated and intelligent with a "five-year plan".
+Hoping to win Vanessa back, Sonny introduces her to Julian, but she reveals that she is now dating Sid, an older and seemingly accomplished man whom she admires for his intelligence and clear five-year plan.
+Discouraged, Sonny struggles with the realities of caring for a child and soon becomes overwhelmed.

-Becoming frustrated with parenting after a few days, Sonny poses as Kevin and takes Julian to his social worker Arthur Brooks telling him that Julian should return to his mother.
-However, Arthur informs Sonny that Julian's mother died of cancer and offers to place Julian into a foster home.
-Unwilling to allow Julian to be placed in a foster home, Sonny agrees to keep Julian until a family can be found to adopt him.
+Frustrated, Sonny impersonates Kevin and takes Julian to social worker Arthur Brooks, asking that the boy be returned to his mother.
+Arthur instead informs him that Julian's mother has died of cancer and suggests placing Julian into foster care.
+Unable to allow that, Sonny reluctantly agrees to keep Julian until an adoptive family can be found.

-After this, Sonny rants about it in a phone call to his father Lenny, who is shocked and infuriated with him for trying to raise a child, due to his irresponsibility.
-Sonny decides to raise Julian his own way.
-They develop a strong bond and Julian helps Sonny find a new girlfriend in Corinne's lawyer sister Layla.
-Arthur finds a family for Julian and leaves messages for Sonny, but becomes concerned when he does not respond.
+Sonny vents about the situation to his father Lenny who is furious and believes Sonny is far too irresponsible to raise a child.
+Ignoring his father's doubts, Sonny decides to raise Julian his own way.
+Over time, Sonny and Julian form a strong bond, and Julian even helps Sonny begin a relationship with Layla, Corinne's sister and a lawyer.
+Meanwhile, Arthur finds a potential adoptive family for Julian but becomes suspicious when Sonny avoids returning his calls.

-After a meeting at school where Julian's teacher complains about the habits he has developed due to Sonny's influence, Sonny rethinks his parenting methods and adjusts both his and Julian's behavior.
-Days later however, Arthur reveals he has found out Sonny impersonated Kevin and threatens to have him arrested if he does not hand over Julian.
-Sonny reluctantly complies, although Julian is hurt that he has to leave.
-Sonny contacts Layla to help plan a case regarding Julian's future.
+After Julian's teacher complains about the bad habits he has learned under Sonny's influence, Sonny reevaluates his parenting and makes a sincere effort to improve both his and Julian's behavior.
+Shortly afterward, Arthur arrives and confronts Sonny, having discovered that he impersonated Kevin, and threatens him with arrest unless he gives up Julian.
+Heartbroken, Sonny complies and turns Julian over much to Julian's sadness.
+Determined to fight for him, Sonny asks Layla to help prepare a legal case.